+A bone density test is a way to calculate your risk of breaking bones more accurately.
 Osteoporosis is a disorder where bones are more fragile and likely to break.
-Our doctors in New York City recommend a bone density test to determine if you have osteoporosis.
-Previously, physicians would only suspect osteoporosis if you had already broken a bone by which time your bones could be quite fragile.
+Our doctors in New York City recommend a bone density test to determine if you have osteoporosis or risk factors for osteoporosis which can include many factors.
 A bone density test is a way to calculate your risk of breaking bones more accurately.
+Your doctor will evaluate your medical history and risk factors and recommend a bone density test if it is needed based your individual history and risk factors and subsequent treatment based on the results.

 One effective test is called a dual-energy x-ray absorptiometry or DXA scan.
 It uses x-rays to measure the amount of bone minerals and calcium in a specific segment of bone.